Wabinab/Xenoblade-Chronicles-3-The-Book/src/36_trying_to_escape.md

 "Yeah.
 No problem. **_This is the time, huh?
 For us to really shine._**"

 "**Yeah.
-Right.**" In overclock mode, they risked overheating to grow back her limbs.
+Right.**" They overclocked to force their limbs grow back.

 "Let's go!"
-As Lanz finished his words, he took control and dashed towards the reminiscing N. "Yeeerrrrraaaggghhh!!!!"
-He dodged his punch, pulled him out of his memories.
-Too slow; his hits was easily dodged, and he kept changing directions as he needs time to brake from his force.
-"Fire and sparks!
+Lanz first took control finishing his words, "Yeeerrrrraaaggghhh!!!!"
+Even while he was thinking, he had time to notice his incoming.
+He dodged his slow punches; he kept changing direction just to re-aim at N. "Fire and sparks!
 Quit it with the bleeping!"

-Too many punches on the dirt sent dust enshrouding their view from the actual fighting scene.
-Noah, whom helped Mio stood up, shouted at them: "**Lanz!
+Noah and Mio watched in awe what they were doing, "**Lanz!
 Sena!
 Cancel the interlink!!!
 You're at your limit!**"

 "Oh, believe us."

-Sena took over, hammering N: "We knew that from the start!"
+Sena took over, hammering N: "**We knew that from the start!**"

 "Hmph."
-While N was flying backwards from the shockwave that Sena sent onto the ground, Lanz took control and got behind him in the direction he was flying, opening his arms as if to embrace him.
+While N was flying backwards from the shockwave that Sena sent onto the ground, Lanz took control and got behind him in the direction he was flying, opening his arms and embraced him within his arms.

 "**Got you now, scum!!!**"